data-prep-kit/data-prep-kit/examples/DPK-Agent-GUI/README.md

 # DPK Planning Agent GUI

-This is a Gradio-based web interface to generate, edit, and run data pipelines using the Data Prep Kit (DPK) transform launcher via LangGraph `StateGraph`.
+This is a [Gradio](https://www.gradio.app/)-based web interface to generate, edit, and run data pipelines using the Data Prep Kit (DPK) transform launcher via LangGraph `StateGraph`.
 It falls back to a demo mode when the DPK library is unavailable.
 ## Features

 * **Pipeline Generation:** Generate YAML pipelines from natural language prompts.
 * **Pipeline Editing:** Apply edit instructions to existing pipeline YAML.
-* **Pipeline Execution:** Run pipelines via the DPK launcher and displays console output.
+* **Pipeline Execution:** Run pipelines via the DPK launcher and display console output.
 * **Demo Mode:** If the DPK launcher script is not found, the app simulates pipeline generation and execution.

 ## Prerequisites

 * **Operating System:** macOS, Linux, or Windows
-* **Python:** 3.8 or newer
+* **Python:** 3.10 or newer
 * **Git:** Required to clone this repository and the DPK repository

 ## Installation